AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 - Netflix only has entries for 2022 and makes up 96.6% of the total media funds.
 From this we can deduce that Netfix is the sole reason that media only made the top 5 for the year 2022.

-### 4. Did this leading company have a significantly higher or lower amount of layoffs then other companies?
+### 4. Did this leading company layoff a smaller percent of there employees compared to other companies?

 ```sql
 -- inner query showing all ranks